How to spot flood-damaged cars

 When a car gets caught in a flood, you might expect that once it dries out it simply sputters to the salvage yard.
 Think again.

-Sometimes flooded cars are totaled by an insurance company, sold through auto-salvage auctions, shipped hundreds of miles away, and cleaned up by dealers for resale.
+Sometimes flooded cars are totaled by a car insurance company, sold through auto-salvage auctions, shipped hundreds of miles away, and cleaned up by dealers for resale.

 You can avoid flood cars and the myriad problems lurking beneath their hoods — if you know what to look for.